-- E. faecium of vanB phenotype may have an inhibitory zone of up to 3 mm in annular radius with a light growth advancing near Van 5 disc when measured from the edge of confluent growth (Plate 13.2.A).
-Note that incubation in 5% CO2enhances the fine growth thus the resistance will be more obvious at 24 hours than the incubation in air.
-In all cases, if there is doubt on interpreting the result at 24 hours, the plate is incubated for a further 24 hours to observe the light growth advancing towards Van 5 disc.
+- E. faecium of vanB phenotype may have an inhibitory zone of up to 3 mm in annular radius with a light growth advancing near vancomycin 5 µg disc when measured from the edge of confluent growth (Plate 12.2.A).
+Note that incubation in 5% CO2 enhances the fine growth thus the resistance will be more obvious at 24 hours than the incubation in air.
+In all cases, if there is doubt on interpreting the result at 24 hours, the plate is incubated for a further 24 hours to observe the light growth advancing towards vancomycin 5 µg disc.

 - Resistant to vancomycin of vanC phenotype

 The organism has a sharp edged zone considerably smaller than that of the control strain.
-This is typical of Enterococcus gallinarum and Enterococcus casseliflavus possessing the natural vanC type resistance (Plate 13.2.D).
-These strains are considered resistant to vancomycin although this status is still under discussion.
+This is typical of Enterococcus gallinarum and Enterococcus casseliflavus possessing the natural vanC type resistance (Plate 12.2.C).
+These strains are considered resistant to vancomycin.
 E. gallinarum, E. casseliflavus and E. faecium do not utilise pyruvate; E. faecalis does.

-All enterococci are known to be resistant to the aminoglycosides and all isolates would have a zone < 6mm with a gentamicin 10 ug disc (CN 10).
-Therefore enterococci are not calibrated against CN 10.
-However CN 200 and S 300 discs have been calibrated in the CDS to detect high level resistance to these aminoglycosides in isolates of E. faecalis from blood cultures in patients with suspected endocarditis.
-If the isolate does not have high level resistance, gentamicin or streptomycin may used to provide synergy to ampicillin.
-Note that the high level resistance is mediated by a different mechanism in each of the two aminoglycosides therefore if needs be both should be tested.
+All enterococci are known to be intrinsically resistant to aminoglycosides and all isolates would have a zone < 6 mm with a gentamicin 10 ug disc (CN 10).
+Therefore, enterococci are not calibrated against CN 10.
+However, gentamicin (CN 200) and streptomycin (S 300) discs have been calibrated in the CDS to detect high level resistance to these aminoglycosides in isolates of E. faecalis from blood cultures in patients with suspected endocarditis.
+If the isolate does not have high level resistance, gentamicin or streptomycin may be used to provide synergy to ampicillin.
+Note that the high level resistance is mediated by a different mechanism in each of the two aminoglycosides, therefore if required both should be tested.

 4.3.
 Erysipelothrix species

-Erysipelothrix species are included in the Table of Calibrations with streptococci.
+Erysipelothrix species are included in the Table of Calibrations with streptococci (Table 11.1.a).

-Methicillin-resistant (mecA gene positive) Staphylococcus aureus can now be identified using cefoxitin 10 μg discs.
-Coagulase-negative staphylococci (excluding Staphylococcus saprophyticus) are tested against oxacillin 1 μg discs.
+Methicillin-resistant (mecA or mecC gene positive) Staphylococcus aureus and Staphylococcus lugdunensis can be identified using cefoxitin 10 μg discs.
+Coagulase-negative staphylococci (excluding Staphylococcus lugdunensis and Staphylococcus saprophyticus) are tested against oxacillin 1 μg discs.

 When the identification is not available at the time of susceptibility testing both cefoxitin 10 μg and oxacillin 1 μg should be used and the appropriate result reported once the identification is known.

-Ceftaroline 5μg disc (Oxoid, CPT 5, CT1942B) has been calibrated for the use in the CDS to test MRSA.
-S. aureus are tested on Sensitiest Agar in air at 35-37°C for 24 hours.
+Ceftaroline 5 μg disc (Oxoid, CPT 5, CT1942B) has been calibrated for the use in the CDS to test MRSA.
+S. aureus are tested on Sensitest Agar in air at 35-37°C for 24 hours.
 The MIC of susceptible strain is ≤ 1mg/L and the annular radius of susceptible strain is ≥ 6 mm.